 Permits for Replacement Windows in California

-After choosing a style, type and operational preference, California residents will need to obtain a construction permit before beginning window installation.
+After choosing a style, type and operational preference, California residents will need to obtain a construction permit before beginning window installation buying guide.
 The requirements may vary from city to city but usually require a building permit that is issued through the applicable city’s building department.
 After meeting the requirements for window installation in your city you are free to hire a contractor or install the new windows yourself.

 Hiring a Windows Contractor in California